-Allow solution to cool before filling your feeders.
+Allow the solution to cool before filling your feeders.

 You may refrigerate the solution for up to one week.

-Fill your feeder half way.
-Check daily for a week to gauge how much solution you need.
+- Fill your feeder halfway.
+Check daily for a week to gauge how much solution you will need.

 When I am not out in the garden I made delicious recipes and refreshing cocktails.
 Be sure to check out the rest of the website!